-We conjecture that decoded icache is the hardware components that handle executable and non-executable kernel pages differently, as shown in timing differences.
-In the DrK attack, timing of probing executable (\mathbf{X}) page was measured as faster than that of non-executable (\mathbf{NX}) page.
-While it could be thought as caching in iTLB would generate such timing difference, nonetheless, it is not true.
+We conjecture that decoded icache is the hardware components that creates the side channel by handling executable and non-executable kernel pages differently, as shown in timing differences.
+In the DrK attack, timing of probing executable (X) pages was measured as faster than that of non-executable (NX) and unmapped (U) pages.
+While it seems caching in iTLB would generate such timing difference, nonetheless, it is not true.